 She wet her finger with holy water and then made the Sign of the Cross.

-In this way, Sister Sasagawa went safely into the chapel and settled into her usual seat.
+In this way, Sr. Sasagawa went safely into the chapel and settled into her usual seat.

 It was like a flash, but it was an uncanny, hideous attack clearly beyond human-inducible region.

 After that, the same thing happened again at the same spot.